qiansen1386/PBKDF2_4_Yii/README.md

 Format
 -------------
-we need a char/varchar field for at least 65 column long for 32-digit long salt and 32-digit long Hash and a ':' as separator Yes we store salt and password in the same field, it is easy to handle, simpler than what havoc do.
+we need a char/varchar field for at least 65 column long.It contains 32-digit salt and 32-digit Hash code and a ':' as separator
+Yes we store salt and password in the same field, it is easy to handle.
+And by removing storage of algorithm and iteration, it become simpler than what havoc do.

 Config
 -------------